Cloisters Cross: Interpretation

-There is debate over whether or not these inscriptions are chosen with an anti-Semitic intent.
 The Metropolitan Museum of Art's website currently says: "Prominent among the inscriptions are several strong invectives against Jews.
-Though it is impossible to know precisely who commissioned this piece and with what aims, the cross certainly offers some indication of the anti-Semitism prevalent in England at this time.
+Though it is impossible to know precisely who commissioned this piece and with what aims, the cross certainly offers some indication of the antisemitism prevalent in England at this time.
 By the end of the thirteenth century, Jews were expelled from the country".
 This theme was developed in a book by Thomas Hoving, the curator involved when the Metropolitan acquired the cross, and later Director.
-This was unkindly described in an academic review of Elizabeth C. Parker and Charles T. Little as "an autobiographical romance...written in Raymond Chandler style"; the review also expressed doubt that the cross, a sophisticated theological object, was specifically designed for the purpose of either castigating or converting any member of the small Jewish population in England in the mid-twelfth century.
+Elizabeth C. Parker and Charles T. Little however have attempted to argue that the object is referring to the tradition of Christian-Jewish debate.
+Hoving's book was unkindly described by British academic Sandy Heslop as "an autobiographical romance … written in Raymond Chandler style".
+Stating that the book had not dealt with the antisemitism of the object head on, instead attempting to apply discretion to the topic, his review also expressed doubt that the cross was English, as a number of the images and themes, including the figure of Synagoga piercing the Lamb of God, and depictions of Jews wearing conical hats, imply a German or eastern European rather than English origin.